-The Castle looks like something from an Arthurian legend, which it is.
+The castle looks like something from an Arthurian legend, which it is.
 The gorgeous castle is said to be the birthplace of King Arthur.

-Before proceding, it should be noted that Arthur may or may not have existed.
-Likely as a single historical figure, he did not.
+Before proceeding, it should be noted that Arthur may or may not have existed.
+Likely, as a single historical figure, he did not.
 There is almost no solid historical evidence of his having existed, though there is also almost no historical record of that time in England at all.
 A Welsh figure of legend, Arthur was already the stuff of mystery and myth when the Historia Regum Britanniae first introduced him to the non-Welsh world in the 1100s.

 Of course, this doesn't stop anyone from visiting his supposed birthplace.

 Tintagel Castle is a medieval-era relic located on the small peninsula of Tintagel Island, next to the village of Tintagel.
 Historians believe the site was most likely used in the Romano-Celtic period.
 Hints abound that the site was a high-status settlement that acted as an important trading location between the British Isles and the Mediterranean region.

 The castle is thought to have been a residence of the King of Dumnonia.
 After Cornwall had been absorbed by the kingdom of England, a new(er) castle was built upon the site by Richard, the Earl of Cornwall, in 1233.

 Both before and after that renovation, the site had long been associated with Arthurian legends.